Smoke from wildfires, a fact of life in the West, catch outdoor workers off guard in the East - KTVZ

 A laggardly weather system has settled over the region and the smoky blanket billowing from wildfires in Quebec and Nova Scotia continued Thursday, and may persist into the weekend.

-New York City Public Schools announced Thursday that classes on Friday will witch to remote instruction.
+New York City Public Schools announced Thursday that classes on Friday will switch to remote instruction.
 Most elementary and middle schools were scheduled to be off for a clerical day, however.

-Some companies provided N-95 masks and allowed employees to take breaks indoors but labor rights groups pushed for more protections, replaying a yearslong struggle that began in California and other Western states a long time ago.
+Meanwhile, in Philadelphia, the city suspended trash collection and outdoor street sanitation in an effort to protect workers from the air pollution.
+Some companies provided N-95 masks and allowed employees to take breaks indoors but labor rights groups pushed for more protections, replaying a years-long struggle that began in California and other Western states.

 Food delivery workers on bicycles and scooters crisscrossed the streets of New York City even though a “Code Red” alert remained in place Thursday.